krismakesstuff/fftpy/README.md

-# Real-Time Audio Recording and Transcription
+# Real-Time Audio Spectrogram with faster_whisper Transcription

 A python app that gives you a real-time spectrogram of a mono audio feed.
 Record a snippet with spacebar and it will use faster_whisper to transcribe speech-to-text.